Skip to main content

 Usage License

-Data provided by the web servies below is licensed under the Attribution 4.0 International (CC BY 4.0).
+Data provided by the web services below is licensed under the Attribution 4.0 International (CC BY 4.0).
 Please credit the "Daily Erosion Project" of "Iowa State University".

 The daily outputs generated by this project are provided on a per-HUC12 datum.
 Presently, the various services only return the HUC12s for which DEP produces model results for.
 The resulting coverage of these HUC12s is not necessarily spatially complete within the domain of interest.
 For example, HUC12s that have no agriculture (ie urban areas) are not modeled.